 “27 And it came to pass, as he spake these things, a certain woman of the company lifted up her voice, and said unto him, Blessed is the womb that bare thee, and the paps which thou hast sucked.28 But he said, Yea rather, blessed are they that hear the word of God, and keep it” (Luke 11:27-28).

-“(15) If anyone shall not confess the Holy Ever-Virgin Mary, truly and properly the Mother of God, to be higher than every creature whether visible or invisible, and does not with sincere faith seek her intercessions as of one having confidence in her access to our God, since she bore him, let him be anathema.” (source)
+“(15) If anyone shall not confess the Holy Ever-Virgin Mary, truly and properly the Mother of God, to be higher than every creature whether visible or invisible, and does not with sincere faith seek her intercessions as of one having confidence in her access to our God, since she bore him, let him be anathema.”
+(Source)

 Addendum

-The historical record suggests that the early Church was essentially aniconic (avoiding images).
+However, the historical record suggests that the early Church was essentially aniconic (avoiding images).
 Early apologists did not merely ignore images; they defined Christianity by their absence.
 They argued that because God is Spirit, any material representation was a step toward the ‘mechanical coarseness’ of paganism:

 The early apologist, Marcus Minucius Felix (died c.
 250), in his dialogue Octavius, noted the absence of images as a distinguishing feature of Christianity.